 New Member Class

-Adult Information Classes are held four times a year.
-It's open to all people who are interested in becoming members of our congregation as well as those interested in learning more about the Lutheran faith.
-The book God For Us - An Introduction to Lutheran Teaching is available at the church Information Booth in the Narthex.
+Exploring Our Lutheran Faith classes are open to all adults who are interested in becoming members of our congregation as well as those interested in learning more about the Lutheran faith.
+The book Basic Bible TEACHINGS - An Introduction to Lutheran Faith is available at from the church office.
 Those wishing to attend the class should pick up a copy and familiarize themselves with the basic concepts before attending the class.

 Wednesday Bible Study